 - Engaging with the public

-- Environmental justice analysis
+- Conducting an environmental justice analysis

-- Structural and survey analysis
+- Conducting a structural and survey analysis

 Schedule and Process